 ToxTracker® Assay for Mechanistic Insight into Genotoxic Properties of Compounds

-ToxTracker® can be particularly useful identifying genotoxic and non-genotoxic modes of action including oxidative stress, protein misfolding, and general cellular stress.
-The unique combination of fluorescent reporter genes allows for highly accurate identification of genotoxic carcinogens, and the induction of GFP reporters by test compounds is efficiently measured across a broad concentration range using flow cytometry, resulting in quantitative data on dose-response relationships.
+ToxTracker® ACE can help identify genotoxic and non-genotoxic modes of action (MOA), including oxidative stress, protein misfolding, and general cellular stress.
+The unique combination of green fluorescent protein (GFP) reporter genes integrated into mouse-based embryonic stem cell lines allows for highly accurate identification of genotoxic carcinogens.
+The induction of GFP reporters by test compounds is efficiently measured across a broad concentration range using flow cytometry, resulting in quantitative data on dose-response relationships.

 - Mechanistic insight into genotoxicity

 - Unsurpassed sensitivity (94%) and specificity (95%)

 - Predictor for regulatory in vitro and in vivo assays